open-telemetry/opentelemetry-specification/specification/distributedcontext-api.md

 # DistributedContext

-## GetIterator
+## GetEntries

-Returns an iterator over the entries in this `DistributedContext`.
+Returns the entries in this `DistributedContext`.
 The order of entries is not significant.
-The iterator MUST not modify the underlying collection of entries in this `DistributedContext`.
+The returned collection MUST be immutable.

 ## GetEntryValue